MorpheusAIs/Docs/!KEYDOCS README FIRST!/Morpheus Multisignature Account.md

 - Morpheus multisig upgraded to 5 of 9 signatures
 - As part of the path toward ever greater decentralization the Multisig has been upgraded to include additional signers / back ups.

-## The same critera apply as before:
+## The same criteria apply as before:
 - Key holders are Anon.
 - None of the key holders are from the same company, project or foundation.
 - Key holders are spread geographically across continents.